benkwokcy/seriousgroceries/README.md

-## Serious Groceries - a flyer scraping website for cooks.
+## Serious Groceries - a flyer scraping website for home cooks.

+This repository contains the files for generating the [SeriousGroceries website](https://seriousgroceries.firebaseapp.com/).

+### About

 Serious Groceries helps you decide what to cook for a meal on a limited budget in Victoria.